What's the link between lung conditions and mental health?

 Eat and drink healthily

-Eating a balanced diet is important for your mental health.
-In fact, eating healthy foods can help you avoid a low mood.
+Eating a balanced diet is important for your mental health and eating healthy foods can help you avoid a low mood.

 - Some people find that cutting out caffeine helps them to feel less anxious.
 Caffeine gives you a burst of energy when you first drink it.
 But drinks that have caffeine in them, like tea, coffee, and some fizzy drinks, can cause your heart to beat faster or make you feel shaky later.

-- Foods high in sugar can also add to feelings of anxiety.
+- Foods high in sugar can add to feelings of anxiety.

 - Drinking alcohol can affect your mental health.
 It can make depression symptoms worse.
 If you can drink alcohol less, or avoid it altogether, you should notice fewer symptoms of anxiety and depression.
-If you have asthma, alcohol can be an asthma trigger for some people.
+Alcohol can also be a trigger if you have asthma.

 The charity Mind have more information about which food and drink can affect your mood.